subquery/subql/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:

+* Supporting for new contributors by providing help and pointing them to the right examples and documentation
 * Demonstrating empathy and kindness toward other people
 * Using welcoming and inclusive language
 * Being respectful of differing opinions, viewpoints, and experiences